 This chain has a few different locations around Dubai, but not all have an a la carte menu that you can order off.
 Go here for breakfast or lunch, to work, read, or catch up with a friend.
 1762 Stripped is perfectly suited to all of these, and prices are reasonable by Dubai standards.

-Good for: Great coffee, variety of breakfast and lunch
+Great coffee, variety of breakfast and lunch

 The Lighthouse is a lovely café and concept store in Dubai Design District that not only serves great breakfast and coffee but also soups, salads, sandwiches, mezze, as well as main dishes for lunch and dinner.